lee-dohm/bug-report/README.md

     * By default, this token is saved for future sessions.
 See the [Configuration](#configuration) section for more information.
 1. Click `Post Issue`.
 It should only take a few seconds for Bug Report to post the Issue, after which the panel will show you a link to it.

 Once you have posted you will not be able to post this same report again.
-If you wish you may copy this report and open a new one to start over.
+If you wish, you may copy this report and open a new one to start over.

 ## Configuration